""

 Why is early childhood education important?

-In terms of human development, the importance of early childhood education can’t be overstated.
-A child’s early years are the foundation for his or her future development, providing a strong base for lifelong learning and learning abilities, including cognitive and social development.
-Well-established research continues to emphasize the importance of early childhood education as an essential building block of a child’s future success.
+A child’s early years lay the foundation for their future development, providing a strong base for lifelong learning and learning abilities, including cognitive and social development.
+Research continues to emphasize the importance of early childhood education as an essential building block of a child’s future success.

 What areas of expertise can you develop while earning a BS in Early Childhood Studies?

-Walden University’s BS in Early Childhood Studies, delivered in a competency-based format, is designed for education professionals who wish to develop the skills necessary to be successful in their career as early childhood professionals.
-Walden’s degree program includes the following areas of expertise:
+Walden University’s BS in Early Childhood Studies, delivered in a competency-based format, is designed for education professionals who wish to develop the skills necessary to be successful in their early childhood education career.
+Walden’s degree program includes the following core competencies:

 • Becoming an Early Childhood Professional